jmshoun/stengel/README.md

 ### Installation

+If you're running Python 2.7 on Linux, installing Stengel is as easy as running `make install`.
+Otherwise, you'll have to manually copy the stengel/ directory to wherever you keep your local libraries.

-Auto-installation of depedencies is on the project roadmap, but unfortunately, installation is manual for the time being.
+Auto-installation of depedencies is on the project roadmap, but unfortunately, it is manual for the time being.
 Stengel requires the following third-party Python modules:

 - NumPy
 - scikit-learn